-I am presenting a series of lectures and workshops in 2018 at the University of the Arts and as part of Pixelache’s Bio-Signals project funded by Nordic Culture Point.
-The May 18 lecture at KuusiPalaa will be streamed live via Korppiradio together with radio programme related to the talk’s theme.
+I presented a lecture and workshop around the Lithium battery, as part of Pixelache’s Bio-Signals project funded by Nordic Culture Point.
+The May 18 lecture at KuusiPalaa was streamed live via Korppiradio together with radio programme related to the talk’s theme.

 New media technologies are dependent on energy and material resources.
 Especially for mobile and handheld devices, batteries today constitute the primary backbone of portable energy storage and supply.
 Despite over decades of research, they remain assemblages of messy chemicals, hazardous, black-boxed and subject to thermal runaways.
 This talk excavates the battery as a key component of media technologies, that not by itself can be considered media for dataflows, but without which media cannot operate nor exist.
 How is the battery’s obsolescence tied to modern media and its throwaway origins?
 Why and how hardware design came to conceal it and how software today merely provides a surface tweak?
 From mining to manufacturing to toxic landfills, what are the materialities of the battery’s contemporary life-cycle in the so-called circular economy?
 By a thorough excavation, I contend that a historical and technological understanding of portable energy storage is critical to shaping an environmentally-ethical future of new media.